 - Submit an online complaint

-How to Bill for COVID-19 Shot Administration
+How Do I Bill for Administering COVID-19 Vaccines?

 - You must be a Medicare-enrolled provider to bill Medicare for administering COVID-19 vaccines to Medicare patients.
-Learn more about Enrollment for Administering COVID-19 Vaccines.

 - You must administer the vaccine with no out-of-pocket cost to your patients for the vaccine or administration of the vaccine.